TULiberalArts/Anthropology/pages/graduate.md

 **Some areas of focus:**

 - _Language Socialization:_ The study of how a speaker learns a language while simultaneously learning to become competent members of a cultural community.
-- _Language Contact:_ The study of the historical, political, and sociocultural dynamics of two or more languages in contact.
+- _Language Contact:_ The study of the historical, political and sociocultural dynamics of two or more languages in contact.
-- _Language Ideology:_ The study of the socially constructed, "commonsense" notions about languages, their speakers, and communicative norms.
+- _Language Ideology:_ The study of the socially constructed, "common sense" notions about languages, their speakers and communicative norms.

 ## Sociocultural Anthropology